Rental accommodation in Amsterdam

 If you’re planning a short-term stay in Amsterdam (under five years), renting is your best bet.
 After all, contracts can be easily changed and you’re spared the effort of making major repairs or maintenance.
 Essentially, there are two rental markets in Amsterdam: public housing (sociale huurwoningen) and the private sector.

-Whichever you opt for, all rental dwellings are subject to the House Value Rating System (woningwaarderingsstelsel) whereby the quality of a house is awarded points for criteria including standards, size, facilities and energy efficiency rating (up to 141 points).
+Whichever you opt for, all rental dwellings are subject to the House Value Rating System (woningwaarderingsstelsel) whereby the quality of a house is awarded points for criteria including standards, size, facilities, energy efficiency rating and property value (up to 145 points).
 It is particularly useful for calculating whether the rental price is fair in proportion to the quality of your home.
 For more on the points system, see www.huurcommissie.nl (in Dutch).
-For all rental homes in the private sector awarded up to 141 points you require a housing permit (woonvergunning).
-As of 1 January 2015, the free housing sector begins at 142 points.
+For all rental homes in the private sector awarded up to 145 points you require a housing permit (huisvestingsvergunning).
+As of 1 July 2016, the free housing sector begins at 146 points.
 In the free housing sector, no housing permit is required.

 For your guide to the rental market, see our section on rental property in Amsterdam.